HarDep/microservicios-ejs-docker/README.md

 # microservicios-ejs-docker

 ## Running microservicios-ejs-docker locally
-Microservicios-ejs-docker is a [Spring Boot](https://spring.io/guides/gs/spring-boot) microservice project, built using [Maven](https://spring.io/guides/gs/maven/).
+Microservicios-ejs-docker is a [Spring Boot](https://spring.io/guides/gs/spring-boot) microservice project, built using [Maven](https://spring.io/guides/gs/maven/) and [Docker](https://www.docker.com/).
 You can build a jar file and run it from the command line (it should work just as well with Java 17 or newer):

 ```
 git clone https://github.com/HarDep/microservicios-ejs-docker.git